 We drove to Lourdes from Girona Spain, on our way to San Sebastian.
 After settling into our hotel, we walked into the center of Lourdes and immediately noticed the town felt peaceful and incredibly spiritual.
-Seeing the assistance given to the sick and handicapped people who had made the pilgrimage to Lourdes to be healed was incredibly moving.
+We were here in November which is the off season, so some hotels and restaurants were closed or had limited opening hours.
+We could imagine visiting during the summer, and we were very happy to be missing that.
+In this more intimate setting, seeing the assistance given to the sick and handicapped people who had made the pilgrimage to Lourdes to be healed was incredibly moving.

 You cannot miss Our Lady Of Lourdes Basilica; it stands majestically in the center of town and the area of the Grotto from the Rosary Esplanade to the bridge beyond the baths, is the heart of the Sanctuary.

 After exploring the upper Basilica, we heard singing and headed to the Grotto of Massabielle.
 We couldn’t believe our luck – outdoor Mass was just starting.
 Mass is celebrated daily in multiple languages.

 We enjoyed a beautiful Mass which ended with us proceeding past the miraculous spring underneath the grotto.
 Droplets flowed from the walls allowing us to touch with our hands and wipe the holy water on our body.
 Walking in the grotto and moving with pilgrims from one end to the other, and touching the smooth cold rocks, brought me to tears.
 It gave us time to acknowledge our gratitude and seek blessings.
 We felt at peace and blessed to be there.